Network funding

 What we’re looking for:

-Tech solutions for: mobility, everyday living, communication, health monitoring, carer support
+Zero-burden, sustainable tech solutions for: mobility, everyday living, communication, health monitoring, carer support

 Projects co-developed with people with lived experience